j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

 The opposite of *remember* is *dismember*.
 A memory fastens into me, into

 the turbulent body of Reality,
 as He oxbows through time, leviathan.

 To glance on a canyon wall
-the snaking line
+the snaking line, the tight meander

-incised in stone:
+incised by a distant hand, imagined:
 I touch you from the other

 end of an organism, this stream
-of time and skin, the generations.
+of time and skin the generations:

-We sculpt and we are sculpted by
+we who sculpt and are sculpted by
 some portion of the myriad fact

-Forgiveness loosens atrophy, fosters growth.
+in which we will be forgotten

-It lets us view each Other
+among loosening eddies, the larger motions

-in enfolding light, a limber grace.
+which loss allows us to remember.

 ⁕  ⁕  ⁕